alejoortiz/Introduction_python/README.md

-# tutorial python basics with Netmiko
+# Introduction to python with Netmiko

 This is the tutorial for an introduction to python and Netmiko.